tangentialism/yeezles-todo-webapp/environment-setup.md

    - `http://localhost:5173` (for development)
    - Your production domain (for deployment)
 7. Copy the Client ID to your `.env.local` file

+## Authentication Method

+This webapp uses **Google OAuth ID tokens** for secure API authentication:

+- ✅ **Secure**: No hardcoded API keys in source code or environment variables
+- ✅ **Automatic**: Tokens are refreshed automatically as needed
+- ✅ **Restricted**: Only authorized Google accounts can access the API
+- ✅ **Stateless**: No session storage required

+The webapp automatically:
+1. Obtains Google ID tokens when users sign in
+2. Includes tokens in all API requests as `Authorization: Bearer <token>`
+3. Handles token expiration and refresh transparently
+4. Logs out users when authentication fails

 ## API Setup